HOW TO TRAVEL WITH A BABY

-UPDATE: he’s now 14 months and I can’t count anymore how many trips we’ve done! we’ve added France, Naples, couple more Cleveland trips, Houston and more…
+UPDATE: he’s now 14 months and I can’t count anymore how many trips we’ve done!
+We’ve added France, Naples, a couple more Cleveland trips, Houston and more…

 First of all, I got a bigger suitcase.
 You’d be surprised of much space baby clothes and some takes up.
 I bought mine from Target and I love it.
 One side as a net, so I can have me and him separated.